 A delicious ice cream twist on a classic Aussie dessert.

-Its hard to think how you could improve on such a thing.
+It's hard to think how you could improve on such a thing.
 And then I added ice cream.
-This is not the shortest recipe, but its not hard and well worth the effort.
-If you like vanilla slice you're going to love this 🙂
+This is not the shortest recipe, but it's not hard and well worth the effort.
+If you like vanilla slices you're going to love this 🙂

 You can either make the pastry and icing the same day as the ice cream and assemble the following day, or do the pastry and icing the following day.
 Make sure you give your pastry enough time to cool.
 Hot pastry and custard ice cream equals soggy vanilla slice ice cream!

-To make the custard ice cream add the custard powder, tapioca flour, sugar and milk to a medium sized pan.
-Whisk together and heat over a low heat.
+To make the custard ice cream add the custard powder, tapioca flour, sugar, and milk to a medium-sized pan.
+Whisk together and heat over low heat.

 Whisk whisk whisk until mixture becomes very thick, about 15 mins.
-You may need to use a spoon or heat proof spatular to get into the sides of the pan where the whisk can't reach.
+You may need to use a spoon or heat-proof spatula to get into the sides of the pan where the whisk can't reach.
 Keep whisking, you want a nice smooth custard.
-This is not the thing to be doing when your arms are sore after a new gym session the day before hand, just sayin!
-If its taking a long time you can turn up the heat but you will need to watch it like a hawk and whisk whisk whisk to prevent lumps.
-You also need to cook the base long enough to cook out the 'floury' taste of the custard powder and tapioca flour so don't rush it to much.
+This is not the thing to be doing when your arms are sore after a new gym session the day beforehand, just saying!
+If it's taking a long time you can turn up the heat but you will need to watch it like a hawk and whisk whisk whisk to prevent lumps.
+You also need to cook the base long enough to cook out the 'floury' taste of the custard powder and tapioca flour so don't rush it too much.

-Allow custard to cool, then add cream and vanilla essence.
+Allow the custard to cool, then add cream and vanilla essence.
 Mix or whisk together until smooth.
-Chill mix until cold.
+Chill mixture until cold.

-Prepare your deep sided dish by lining with freezable cling wrap or similar, leaving a wide edge to help you remove the ice cream later.
-You may need to criss cross the cling wrap to get to fully cover the bottom.
+Prepare your deep-sided dish by lining it with freezable cling wrap or similar, leaving a wide edge to help you remove the ice cream later.
+You may need to crisscross the cling wrap to get to fully cover the bottom.

 Hot tip: Make sure there is space in your freezer to put your deep dish in flat and stable Before you put your ice cream in it, or there will be tears!

 To make the pastry heat your oven to 420°F (220°C).
-Defrost two sheets of store brought butter puff pastry.
-I used Pampas butter puff and they are 9" (23cm) squared .
-You can make your own pastry if you want, such as the one here, but I wanted to concentrate on the ice cream for this recipe.
+Defrost two sheets of store-bought butter puff pastry.
+I used Pampas butter puffs and they are 9" (23cm) squared.
+You can make your own pastry if you want, but I wanted to concentrate on the ice cream for this recipe.

 You will need two sets of trays that fit nicely over each other.
 If you only have two suitable trays you can do the pastry in batches.
-Line the trays with baking paper and put on pastry.
+Line the trays with parchment paper (baking paper) and put on the pastry.

 Hot tip: Remember to remove the plastic backing from the pastry sheets before putting them on the trays.